How I Got 16 Birth Certificates and 10 Apostilles for a Philippine Client in One Day: A California Notary’s Full-Service Story

 Getting the Power of Attorney Signed

 My client was tech-savvy and resourceful.
-After I explained what was needed, he drafted his own power of attorney document granting me the specific authority to request certified copies of the birth certificate from the Orange County Office of Vital Records.
+After I explained what the office required, he drafted his own power of attorney granting me specific authority to request certified copies of the birth certificate from the Orange County Office of Vital Records.

-Once the document was ready, I picked him up from his aunt’s medical practice in Rancho Cucamonga and drove him to a local notary office where we got the power of attorney signed and notarized.
-He presented his Philippine passport as identification, which is acceptable for notarization under California law as long as it is current or was issued within the last five years.
-We paid the notary fee, the document was sealed, and I dropped him back off.
+Once the document was ready, I picked him up from his aunt’s medical practice in Rancho Cucamonga and drove him to a local notary office to get the power of attorney signed and notarized.
+He presented his Philippine passport as identification, which California law accepts as long as the passport is current or was issued within the last five years.
+We paid the notary fee, the notary sealed the document, and I dropped him back off.

 From there, I drove straight to Santa Ana.